AidanCarp/polymarket-options-research/README.md

 ## Authorship and AI assistance

 Research design, methodology, and analysis were conducted by the author.
-AI tools were used to assist with code implementation and prose editing; all research decisions and interpretations are the author's own.
+AI tools were used to assist with code implementation.
+All research decisions and interpretations are the author's own.